wmartins/docker-collectd/README.md

 ## Running

 > This image does **not** require you to run the container with `--privileged`.
-> Instead, it relies on implementation make by the `collectd` contributors (see:
+> Instead, it relies on implementation done by `collectd` contributors (see:
 > https://github.com/collectd/collectd/pull/2041).

 ### Starting `collectd`